mirzafahad/mirzafahad.github.io/projects.md

 carbonads: true
 ---

-This is a collection of some personal projects I've worked on that are easily viewable online.
-Anything that is not browser-friendly will not make the cut :(
+This is a collection of some projects I've worked on personally, at work or as school project.

-I'm also [**available for consulting**](/shiny), so feel free to [contact me](/contact) if you'd like to work together.

 ---